 Request Payment Alternatives to Cash

 Safeguarding checks is easier than safeguarding cash, and electronic payments are the safest of all so always encourage payment via electronic transfer.
 For Smartphone access to deposit checks, submit a support request for Mobile Deposit Access.

 When checks are received they should be immediately endorsed on the back with "For Deposit Only to Stanford University.”
 The appropriate project, fund and object code (for revenue transactions) or project, task, award and expenditure type (for expenditure credit transactions) should be recorded on the front of the check.
 All checks should be made payable to Stanford University.
 If a check intended for Stanford University is instead made payable to an individual, it can be refused for deposit by the bank and have a complicated impact on tax reporting for both Stanford and the individual.
 In the event that this happens, please request the check be reissued to Stanford University instead.

 For checks drawn on foreign banks, take the endorsed check with the appropriate PTA printed on the front to Wells Fargo Bank.
 A teller will accept the check, explain the foreign exchange process, complete a Collection Item Receipt form and provide a receipt for the check.
 It may take six to eight weeks for the check to be processed by the foreign bank and substantial fees will be deducted from the final deposit amount.
 For these reasons foreign check acceptance is discouraged in favor of an electronic transfer of funds.
-Contact Cash Management for guidance.
+For guidance, submit a support request to Cash Management.

 Process Same Day